Rethinking the notion of oracle: A prequel to Lawvere-Tierney topologies for computability theorists: Oracles on multi-represented spaces

-In partiuclar, every m.m.~map is Weihrauch equivalent to a predicate.
+In partiuclar, every extended predicate is Weihrauch equivalent to an extension of a predicate.
 What this means is that the extended Weihrauch degrees are isomorphic to the (extended) Weihrauch degrees of predicates (see also \cite{Bau21}), and thus, by Observation \ref{obs:W-multi-predicate}, we get the following:

 \begin{cor} The Heyting algebra of the extended Weihrauch degrees is isomorphic to the Weihrauch degrees on multi-represented spaces.

 \end{cor}

 \begin{remark} Under this isomorphism, Bauer \cite{Bau21} named the ones in the extended Weihrauch degrees corresponding to the Weihrauch degrees on represented spaces (i.e., the ordinary Weihrauch degrees) the {\em modest} degrees.
 In other words, the modest extended Weihrauch degrees are the ordinary Weihrauch degrees.
 This terminology is derived from the fact that a represented space is called a modest set in realizability theory. \end{remark}